Optimizing Quantum Photonic Integrated Circuits using Differentiable Tensor Networks: Conclusions and outlook

 In terms of simulation methods, we proposed an optimization scheme based on tensor-network contraction, valid for photonic quantum states in the low occupation regime.
-The limited set of tensor operations is highly convenient for tracking the gradients towards circuit parameters.
+The limited set of tensor operations is highly convenient and meory-efficient for tracking the gradients towards circuit parameters.
 Yet, this imposes sharp limits on (i) the photonic Fock space (mode occupation) and (ii) the bipartite entanglement that can be reliably encapsulated.
 In that sense, for larger photonic mode occupation and intermode entanglement, considering continuous-variable simulation methods could be beneficial for developing the circuit optimization.
 For example, the positive-P representation \cite{gardiner2004quantum}, recently used for describing quantum optical neural networks \cite{swierczewski2025phase}, does not impose a sharp cutoff on photon occupation, but it faces difficulties, due to the multiplicative noise sampling, in the regime of high occupation, strong nonlinearity and weak dissipation \cite{deuar2021fully}.
 These challenges must be compared more closely with the ones from the tensor description of the photonic field.
-Furthermore, in the weakly interacting regime, approximate variational simulation methods may suffice for developing the qPIC optimization.
-In that realm, deterministic variational methods in the Gaussian manifold of quantum states (also known as Hartree-Fock-Bogoliubov \cite{tikhonenkov2007quantum}) can be considered, possibly incorporating higher-order non-Gaussian cumulants \cite{van2017spontaneous}, or approximate stochastic methods, in particular the truncated Wigner approach \cite{gardiner2004quantum,deuar2021fully}.
-With those methods, much larger circuits can be simulated, using more bosonic modes and gate operations, without inflicting stringent constraints on photonic occupation or multimode entanglement statistics.
-Nevertheless, this comes at the cost of capturing only a limited and well-contained part of the inherent photon statistics that designate the photonic quantum nature of light.
-To finish, while we illuminated GaAs-based planar samples as the baseline for the present work, a plethora of different materials and coupling mechanisms can be explored for integration in photonic architectures.
-Recently, 2D materials are gaining ample interest for devising strong coupling to light.
-Furthermore, vibrational couplings (Raman modes), plasmonics or coupled chains of cavity systems are amongst the possibilities for further exploration and characterization.